 - 1x tweeter, 1x mid-woofer

 In terms of sound performance, there is a noticeable difference in the capability of the Play:1 compared to the next speaker in the Sonos line up, the Play:3, but then at £100 cheaper, that's to be expected.
-The Play:3 is also no longer available through Sonos anymore, making the next speaker the Play:5, which is significantly more expensive.
-The Play:1 still sounds great, offering the same sound quality capabilities as the newer Sonos One.
+The Play:3 is also no longer available through Sonos anymore, like the Play:1 isn't following the Sonos One SL launch, making the next speaker the Sonos Move, which is significantly more expensive.
+The Play:1 still sounds great, offering the same sound quality capabilities as the Sonos One and Sonos One SL.

 The Sonos Play:1's performance varies depending on what room you put it in but for most UK homes, i.e. small rooms, it is more than ample to fill the room with sound.
 In fact, it holds its own in larger rooms too.
 We found it worked better at louder levels though - a trait we've found with many of the Sonos Play speakers in our experience.